m-expunged/guacamole-sharp/README.md

 In order to use GuacamoleSharp, you will need to use the guacamole-common-js library in your frontend.
 You can find a detailed explanation in the Apache Guacamole Docs.

 A good way to get started is to look at the Angular example that is included in the repository, using the guacamole-common-js npm package.
-You might need to defined a d.ts file if you are using Typescript in your project.
+You might need to create a d.ts file if you are using Typescript in your project.

 If you want to include your own examples or notice something that could have been done better feel free to open a pull request.